I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Alexander Litvinenko’s widow, Marina, pressed and pressed hard for the truth about her husband’s murder.

 When police started digging, they found a teapot from the Pine Bar of the Millennium Hotel that had high traces of 210Po.
-The two men whom Litvinenko met in the bar must have handled the radioactive substance because investigators showed they left trace amounts of it wherever they travelled.
+The two men whom Litvinenko met in the bar must have handled the radioactive substance because investigators discovered they left trace amounts of it wherever they travelled.

 As the BBC reports, police were able to follow a radioactive trail the men left behind them that “related to flights they took, bars they visited, the Emirates football stadium where they saw a game, Mr. Kovtun’s movements in Germany, and even a visit by them to the British Embassy in Moscow after the murder.”